erudit/erudit-ps-documentation/docs/source/tagset/element-institution-id.rst

 | ``<institution-wrap>``  | Zero or more times |
 +-------------------------+--------------------+

-This element associate an indetifier to an institution declared in the element :tref:`element-aff`.
+This element associate an indetifier to an institution declared in the element :ref:`element-aff`.

 Exemplo: